Tell an adult,

 Repercussions from the failure to tell may lead to more serious outcomes.
 Another hit on the head after one hit may even lead to death.
 However, approximately 80 to 90% of concussions resolve on their own with a little bit of rest and gradual return to activities.

 While we cannot prevent all concussions, knowing what to do after a hit to the head can reduce the impact of a brain injury.
-See the “Awareness” section of this website for next steps after any hit to the head.
+See the FAQ page under the “Awareness” section of this website for next steps after any hit to the head.

 This program is adapted for grades 7 and 8 and another one for grades 9 to 12.
 It includes basic brain anatomy, the five senses and how they are affected by a brain injury, the effects of a concussion and basic concussion management.